DebanKsahu/YojanaConnect/README.md

 # YojanaConnect

-YojanaConnect is an intelligent platform designed to help users discover, match, and interact with Indian government schemes.
-Leveraging advanced AI and vector search, it personalizes scheme recommendations and provides a conversational Q&A interface for users.
+YojanaConnect is a smart backend platform that empowers users to easily discover, match, and interact with Indian government schemes.
+By leveraging advanced AI, semantic search, and user profiling, YojanaConnect helps citizens find the most relevant welfare schemes based on their unique needs and eligibility.
+The platform offers secure authentication, personalized recommendations, and a conversational Q&A interface to make government benefits more accessible and understandable for everyone.

+Whether you are a citizen looking for support, a social worker assisting others, or a developer building civic tech, YojanaConnect provides robust APIs and a modern backend to power your solutions.

 ---